bennyschmidt/ragdoll-studio/examples/game-npcs/oracles-tomb/README.md

 </html>
 ```

 This is everything The Oracle knows and can speak on.
 Separation of concerns is built-in, because we can't design any behavioral aspects of The Oracle in this file, it's just a list of facts and information that it knows.
-This is because this content is never used in any prompts (which are more generic), it just serves as a source of knowledge for this persona.
+This is because this content is never used in any prompts (which are more generic), it just serves as a source of knowledge for this ragdoll.
 For example, adding "The Oracle speaks in all caps." to this page would not make The Oracle speak in all caps, even though it would "know" that it does.
 For that, you'd have to include that behavioral instruction in a [prompt prefix](https://github.com/bennyschmidt/ragdoll/blob/master/src/utils/prefix.js).
 The prefix is also where you might add behavioral instruction to limit knowledge-sharing, or even conceal certain knowledge.

 ## The game